Life As a Manufacturing Production Technician

 - Labeling software

-What education or degrees do I need to become a Manufacturing Production Technician?
+How do I Become a Manufacturing Production Technician?

 How Long Does it Take to Become a Manufacturing Production Technician?